Department of Educational Leadership and Policy Studies

 The purpose of this course is to examine the ways in which race and class shape access to, and experiences in, American postsecondary education.
 To deepen our understanding of these matters, we will engage five books that explore the topic from a different perspective (e.g., for profit colleges, admissions at selective institutions, race conscious admissions, Students of Color at highly selective institutions, etc.)

 The on site development of the skills necessary to effectively function as a school building leader.
 Activities will be tailored to the needs of individual students in consultation with a university advisor and a field advisor.
+Internship credit in any one semester may not exceed five hours, and total credit may not exceed eight hours.

 Prerequisite: Consent of advisor and instructor.